 Focus & roadmap.
 As mentioned above, selling Simple Calendar meant focusing on products that appeal to my existing customers in the payments space.
 But there are still many things to build that customers are asking for.
 Continuing to talk to customers to figure out the priorities here is key.

 Learning & sharing.
 I need to read more.
 Plain and simple.
 I have the lists of recommended books.
-I just need to sock up my Kindle and Audible library and set some daily reading goals.
+I just need to stock up my Kindle and Audible library and set some daily reading goals.
 I also need to continue to share my time and expertise more frequently.
 I’ve learned so much from others to get to this point in my business so it’s time to give back more.
 What forms this takes is to be determined.

 Well, there you have it.
 In short, 2017 has been a fantastic year in business for my company.
 Looking back through my entire product business history there’s been many ups and downs, hits and misses.
 But I can’t help but feel very blessed and fortunate to be where I’m at now.